libssh2/libssh2/docs/libssh2_session_banner_get.md

 # RETURN VALUE

 A pointer to a string or NULL if something failed.
-The data pointed to will be allocated and associated to the session handle and will be freed by libssh2 when *libssh2_session_free(3)* is used.
+The data pointed to is allocated and associated to the session handle and is freed by libssh2 when *libssh2_session_free(3)* is used.

 # AVAILABILITY